 We all know the dangers of excessive drinking.
 High alcohol consumption can lead to liver damage, raised blood pressure, stroke, pancreatitis and cancer of the breast, bowel, liver, mouth, throat, oesophagus and stomach.
 It can also make us more susceptible to picking up infectious diseases, developing mental health problems and can increase the chances of accidental injury or death to ourselves or others.

 The debate starts when we look at whether drinking small amounts of alcohol – less than 14 units per week – is really that bad for us, or could it be beneficial for health.
 After all, a glass of red wine has often been touted as being good for our hearts.
 The Lancet study did show that alcohol had a protective effect against heart disease amongst men and women who were drinking around 6 units per week – however, this level of drinking was also associated with a small increase of the risk of cancer in some people.

 To put this into context, drinking 6 units per week reduced the risk of heart disease by 14 – 18 per cent whilst it increased the risk of breast cancer by 5 per cent.
 The increase in the risk of breast cancer when consuming one unit of alcohol per day is the same level of risk as someone weighing 2.5kg (5 pounds) above a healthy weight.
 Including 150 minutes of moderate-intensity exercise into your routine each week can reduce the risk of breast cancer by around 4 per cent.

 So, should we all stop drinking?
 Most people would be healthier if they cut down on their drinking, and we certainly would not advise people to start drinking if they do not already do so.
-Nikki Barraclough, Executive Director at Prevent Breast Cancer, said:
+Nikki Barraclough, Chief Executive at Prevent Breast Cancer, said:

 We are aware that women who drink more alcohol have higher rates of breast cancer compared to women who are tee-total and that the risk of breast cancer rises with alcohol intake.